Image

 • Participate in spiritual and cultural activities, peer mentoring, and networking activities with fellow Native American and Alaska Native college students.

-• Attend an orientation week at the start of the summer, as well as the 2023 UBRP Ethics Retreat at Biosphere 2 in June.
+• Attend a full-day orientation session on May 13, 2024, as well as the UBRP Ethics Retreat at Biosphere 2 in June 2024.

-• Present a poster of their research at the UBRP Conference in January 2024.
+• Present a poster of their research at the Annual UBRP Conference in January 2025.

 Eligibility:

-• Good academic standing (overall University of Arizona GPA of 2.0 or higher).
+• In good academic standing (holding an overall University of Arizona GPA of 2.0 or higher)

-• Be willing and able to conduct research on a full-time basis (35 hours/week) for a minimum of 12 weeks in the interval between May 15 and August 20, 2023.
+• Willing and able to conduct research on a full-time basis (35 hours/week) for a minimum of 12 weeks in the interval between May 13 and August 25, 2024.

 Paloma Beamer - Public Health